University of Texas Southwestern Medical Center

 Highlights of the Fellowship:

-The Division of Endocrine Surgery employs 5 endocrine surgeons (Dr. Shelby Holt, Dr. Sarah Oltmann, Dr. Alan Dackiw, Dr. Ana Islam and Dr. Ankeeta Mehta) and performs over 1,000 endocrine operations annually and growing.
+The Division of Endocrine Surgery employs 7 endocrine surgeons (Dr. Shelby Holt, Dr. Alan Dackiw, Dr. Sarah Oltmann, Dr. Ana Islam, Dr. Ankeeta Mehta, Dr. Vivek Sant and Dr. Meghan Parmer)) and performs over 1,000 endocrine operations annually and growing.
 The fellows will be exposed to the full scope of endocrine surgical diseases across our 3 clinical sites, which provide exposure to complex referrals and re-operations (William P. Clements Jr. University Hospital), county hospital population (Parkland Memorial Hospital), and community-based practice (UT Southwestern Frisco).
 The fellows will become well-versed in work-up and management of endocrine disease in weekly clinics with each of the Faculty and will have the opportunity to become proficient in performing head and neck ultrasounds, fine-needle aspiration biopsies, and flexible laryngoscopies.
 We anticipate fellows to complete between 350-400 routine and complex cases with extensive exposure in thyroidectomy for both benign and malignant disease (~200), central and lateral neck dissections (~30), parathyroidectomy (~150), and laparoscopic/ robotic/ open adrenalectomy (~35), with a substantial number of re-operative cases.
 Additionally, the fellow will develop expertise in minimally-invasive approaches, use of intra-operative PTH, and intra-operative laryngeal nerve monitoring.

 The endocrine surgery division is an excellent example of a multidisciplinary practice.
 The group collaborates with dedicated specialists in medical endocrinology, mineral metabolism, radiology and nuclear imaging, and endocrine pathology, with whom the fellow will rotate, to care for a breadth of disorders of the thyroid, parathyroid, adrenal, and neuroendocrine pancreas.
 An example of this collaborative effort is the Multidisciplinary Endocrine Tumor Clinic at Parkland, in which the fellow is expected to participate.